 Introduction

 Florida’s Turnpike Enterprise (Enterprise), part of the Florida Department of Transportation (FDOT), is conducting a Project Development & Environment (PD&E) Study for widening Florida’s Turnpike/State Road (SR) 91, in Orange County, Florida.
-The study limits extend along Florida’s Turnpike from south of SR 408 to SR 50 (MP 263-273), and along SR 408 from the Turnpike interchange to east of the Old Winter Garden Road overpass.
-As part of the study, all interchanges within the project limits and the need for new interchanges will be evaluated.
+The study limits extend along Florida’s Turnpike from south of SR 408 to SR 50 (Milepost 263-273), and along SR 408 from the Turnpike interchange to east of the Old Winter Garden Road overpass.
+As part of the study, all interchanges within the project limits will be evaluated.
 The purpose of the PD&E Study is to develop and evaluate project alternatives that would:

 The PD&E study is the second phase of the FDOT project development process.
 Each PD&E study requires the combined efforts of professional engineers, planners and scientists, to collect data, develop and evaluate alternatives, conduct studies, prepare reports and gather input from the general public, applicable agencies, and interested parties.
 The goal of the PD&E process is to develop the best solution which meets the transportation needs and offers the greatest benefit with the least impact.
 Click here to see the PD&E Process video.